joe-boadi/cplus-for-beginners/README.md

    - Array types
    - Methods on arrays/manipulating
    - Looping through array

++ Operators
+   - Assignment operators
+   - Mathematical operators
-   -
+   - Logical operators

-+Interective C++
++ Interective C++
-> Interacting with user.
    - Taking inout from user
    - Working with user's input/data
    - A first and basic project.
+   > User interaction

 + Working with functions
   - Understanding parameters and arguments
   - The function *main* and other _declared_ funtions